seangoodvibes/DelugeDocs/docs/contributing/language-style-guide.md

 These style guidelines help make the documentation accessible to people from various language backgrounds and abilities.

+### Tone

-- Tone: Use a clear, friendly, and professional tone.
+Use a clear, friendly, and professional tone.
+Talk to the reader as though they were a friendly business acquaintance.
+Contractions and informal language are okay.

+Avoid casual language, slang, and humour because it doesn't translate well.

+### Voice

-- Voice: Prefer the active voice (e.g., “Install the package” rather than “The package is installed”).
+Prefer the active voice, such as “Save your song by...” rather than “The song is saved by...”.

+### Pronouns

-- Pronouns: Address the reader as “you” when giving instructions.
+Address the reader as “you” when giving instructions.

+### Tense

-- Tense: Use present tense where possible (e.g., “This command installs…”).
+Use present tense where possible, such as “Pressing **Back/Undo** reverts the last action”.

+### Clarity

-- Clarity: Aim for concise, plain language.
+Aim for concise, plain language.
 Avoid jargon, idioms, and complex sentences.

+## Page elements

 ### Lists